$\mathbb{A}^1$-homotopy theory of log schemes: Cohomology of boundaries

-The left upper and left lower horizontal maps are equivalences by Theorem \ref{consq.1}(3).
-The right upper and middle lower horizontal maps are equivalences by Theorem \ref{consq.1}(1).
-Hence it suffices to show that the right vertical map is an equivalence.
-Replace the pair $(B,X)$ by $(V,X\times_B V)$ to reduce to showing that the map
+The left upper and left lower horizontal morphisms are isomorphisms by Theorem \ref{consq.1}(3).
+The right upper and middle lower horizontal morphisms are isomorphisms by Theorem \ref{consq.1}(1).
+Hence it suffices to show that the right vertical morphism is an isomorphism.
+Replace the pair $(B,X)$ by $(V,X\times_B V)$ to reduce to showing that the morphism